BRH-Media/PlexDL/README.md

 ├───\logs                                  -- *.logdel logging folder ('Log Viewer' search location)
 │   ├───Caching.logdel                     -- Caching event log (e.g. something is saved, retrieved, etc.)
 |   ├───ExceptionLog.logdel                -- Non-critical exceptions are logged here
-|   └───PlexDL.logdel                      -- Main application log
+|   ├───PlexDL.logdel                      -- Main application log
+|   └───TransactionLog.logdel              -- Logs all PMS XML requests/events out of PlexDL
 ├───.default                               -- XML profile that is loaded on each start (default settings) ├───.entropy                               -- 20-byte pseudorandom entropy data used for WDPAPI └───.token                                 -- 20-char Plex.tv token; saved when the user logs in and is encrypted with WDPAPI
 ```

 Using the Settings dialog in `File->Settings`, you can individually enable/disable the three forms of PlexDL caching:
 - Server List Caching
 - XML API Caching
 - Image Caching

 By using caching, you can drastically increase the performance of the application, as PlexDL can skip downloading a new copy of the file each time.
-However, the obvious downside is remembering to regularly clear the cache, as the stored data will quickly become outdated (leading to future problems with server connections).
+However, the obvious downside is remembering to regularly clear the cache, as the stored data will quickly become outdated.
+In turn, this leads to future problems with server connections.

 ### How to get started
 #### __1. Building from Source__